mklilley/slidee/README.md

 Notes:
 - `SLIDEE_REGEX` allows you to specify a general regex pattern for your presentations instead of specifying just the file extension as with the command line argument.
 - Command line arguments override environment variables

-## Miscellaneous
-By default, reveal.js takes HTML and turns it into a web based presentation.
-To see an example:
-- Open `examples/html/index.html`

-Reveal.js can also take markdown and turn it into a web based presentation.
-To see an example:
-- Open `examples/markdown/index.html`